rhel-labs/learn-katacoda/container-internals-lab-2-0-part-7/02-different-streams.md

 1. container-tools:rhel8 - this is the fast moving stream, it's updated once every 12 weeks and generally fixes bugs by rolling to new versions
 2. container-tools:1.0 - this was released with RHEL 8.0 and supported for 24 months, and receives bug fixes with back ports that keep the API and CLI interfaces stable
 3. container-tools:2.0 - this was released with RHEL 8.2 and supported for 24 months, and receives bug fixes with back ports that keep the API and CLI interfaces stable
+4. container-tools:3.0 - this was released with RHEL 8.4 and supported for 24 months, and receives bug fixes with back ports that keep the API and CLI interfaces stable

 Now, let's pretend we are developer looking for access to the latest features in RHEL.
 Let's inspect the description of the fast moving stream.
 Notice that there are multiple versions of the rhel8 application stream.
 Every time a package is updated the entire group of packages is version controlled and tested together: